Amisha-1580/Hotel-Booking_form_spcl_training/README.md

 🏨 Hotel Booking Form
 📌 Project Overview

-The Hotel Booking Form is a web-based form developed as part of an internship task.
-The goal of this project is to build a responsive and interactive booking form that allows users to enter their booking details such as check-in/check-out dates, room type, number of guests, and special requests.
+The Hotel Booking Form is a responsive web application developed as part of an internship task.
+The main objective of this project is to create a user-friendly form that allows users to enter booking details such as check-in and check-out dates, room type, number of guests, and special requests.

-As of Day 6, the project now includes dynamic date validation and interactive form behavior using JavaScript.
+The form includes client-side validation, dynamic date restrictions, and responsive design, ensuring a smooth user experience across different devices.

+🎯 Project Objectives

+Develop a functional hotel booking form with multiple fields.

+Implement date validation to ensure the check-out date is later than the check-in date.

+Apply form validation for required fields.

+Create a responsive layout that works on mobile, tablet, and desktop screens.

+Use GitHub for version control to track development progress.

-🚀 Features Implemented (Up to Day 6)
+🚀 Features
-🧾 Form Fields
+🧾 Booking Form Fields

+The form contains the following input fields:

-Check-in Date
+Check-in Date – Select the check-in date.

-Check-out Date
+Check-out Date – Select the check-out date.

-Room Type (Single, Double, Suite)
+Room Type – Dropdown selection (Single, Double, Suite).

-Number of Guests
+Number of Guests – Numeric input for guest count.

-Special Requests (Optional)
+Special Requests – Optional textarea for additional requests.

-Submit Button
+Submit Button – Submit booking details.

-🎨 User Interface

-Clean and modern UI design

-Styled form inputs, dropdowns, and textarea

-Hover effects on the submit button

-Proper spacing and layout for better readability
+⚙️ Form Validation

+The application includes several validation features:

+Prevents users from selecting past dates for check-in.

+Ensures the check-out date is later than the check-in date.

+Ensures all required fields are filled before submission.

+Displays error messages when invalid input is detected.

+Shows a success message after successful booking submission.

 📱 Responsive Design

-The form is responsive and works across multiple screen sizes:
+The form layout is responsive and works well across different devices:

-Mobile Devices (<480px)
+Mobile Devices

-Tablets (481px–768px)
+Tablets

-Desktop Screens (>768px)
+Desktop Screens

-Responsive layout is implemented using:
+Responsive behavior is implemented using:

-Flexbox
+CSS Flexbox

-CSS Media Queries
+Media Queries

-⚙️ JavaScript Interactivity (Day 6)

-The form now includes dynamic validation and user feedback:

-Prevents users from selecting past dates for check-in.

-Automatically updates the minimum checkout date based on the selected check-in date.

-Validates that the check-out date is later than the check-in date.

-Displays error messages if validation fails.

-Shows a success message after successful form submission.

 🛠️ Technologies Used

-HTML5 – Structure of the form
+HTML5 – Structure of the booking form

-CSS3 – Styling and responsive layout
+CSS3 – Styling and responsive design

 JavaScript (Vanilla JS) – Form validation and dynamic behavior